amazeeio/drutiny-plugin-example/docs/Extending/adding-policies.md

 # Adding a new policy and audit

+We can use this plugin repo to add new policies to Drutiny.

 To add a new policy we need two files:
 * a new Policy yaml added (e.g. preferably under /policies)
 * and also a new Audit class here (e.g. /src/Audit)